m1k3l4/Armocromia-lovers/README.md

 3. Select the preferred options for skin tone, hair color, eyes color
 4. Press the submition button
 5. You will be redirected into the Thank you page

+### Unfixed Bugs

+There are no bugs at the moment in the project.

 ## Deployment